Mariano Baptista

 Mariano Baptista Caserta (16 July 1832 - 19 March 1907, Cochabamba) was a Bolivian politician, orator and journalist.
 An outstanding intellectual of his time, he was a deputy in various periods, Minister of Foreign Affairs (1873-1876) and (1888-1891), President of Congress (1884-1888), Constitutional President of the Republic (1892-1896) and Vice President of the Republic (1884-1888).

 Early life

 Youth and studies

 Son of José Manuel Baptista and Petrona Caserta, he studied law at the Universidad Mayor, Real y Pontificia de San Francisco Xavier de Chuquisaca.
 He stood out in his youth for his talent and skills as an orator and public speaker.
 He received his law degree in 1857, but never practiced as a lawyer.

 From a very young age, Baptista ventured into journalism.
-He was founder and director of El Porvenir de Sucre (1855).
+Alongside his close friend Daniel Calvo, he was founder and director of El Porvenir de Sucre (1855).
 A militant Catholic, he was director of the Cochabamba Seminary, as well as a professor of History and Literature.